-The lecture sessions will include review of selected textbook material, information relevant to the research project and paper, elaboration of some topics with information not provided in the text book, and unannounced in-class small group exercises.
-Lecture outlines intended to assist note-taking will be posted on Blackboard after each lecture.
-These are not complete lecture notes, and it would be a mistake to use them in that way.
-You must be present to participate in the in-class exercises - they cannot be made up for credit after class for any reason.
+The lecture sessions will include review of selected textbook material, information relevant to the research project and paper, elaboration of some topics with information not provided in the text book, and in-class small group exercises.
 In-class exercises are designed to help you master important concepts and prepare for quizzes.
+Attendance will not be taken, so you are expected to take responsibility for what is covered in class.
+The most important way to do this is to show up and be an active participant in lecture.